dropwizard/dropwizard/docs/source/manual/core.rst

 -------------------

-Some commands require access to configuration parameters and should extend the ``ConfiguredCommand`` class, using your service's ``Configuration`` class as its type parameter.
+Some commands require access to configuration parameters and should extend the ``ConfiguredCommand`` class, using your application's ``Configuration`` class as its type parameter.
 Dropwizard will treat the first argument on the command line as the path to a YAML configuration file, parse and validate it, and provide your command with an instance of the configuration class.